Dallas (1978 TV series) season 12: Notable guest stars

 Leigh McCloskey returns as Mitch Cooper for one episode, without being credited as "also starring" - making him the only Dallas example of a billing demotion from also starring status to guest star.
-Gayle Hunnicutt joins the cast as Vanessa Beaumont for three episodes, while other additions to the cast include Jeri Gaile (Rose Daniels McKay), J. Eddie Peck (Tommy McKay) and John Hoge (Detective Ratagan).
+Gayle Hunnicutt joins the cast as Vanessa Beaumont for three episodes, while other additions to the cast include Jeri Gaile (Rose Daniels McKay), J. Eddie Peck (Tommy McKay), John Hoge (Detective Ratagan) and Gunnar Hellström (Rolf Brundin).

 Margaret Michaels makes one appearance as former main character Pamela Barnes Ewing, and Jenna Pangburn appears in two episodes as Pamela Rebecca Cooper, a character played by Deborah Kellner in the 1996 television film Dallas: J.R.
 Returns and Julie Gonzalo in the 2012 Dallas revival series.

 Although Dallas has had no crossovers with its spin-off series Knots Landing since the ninth series, Joan Van Ark features in uncredited archive footage as Valene Clements in the episode "Comings and Goings".

 DVD release

 The twelfth season of Dallas' was released by Warner Bros.
 Home Video, on a Region 1 DVD box set of three double-sided DVDs, on January 19, 2010.
 Like the other DVD sets of the show's last five seasons, it does not include any extras.